-This new curriculum standard for the Automotive Painter trade is designed down from the learning outcomes, which were in turn developed from the industry-approved training standard.
+This curriculum standard for the Automotive Painter trade program is based upon the onthe-job performance objectives, located in the industry-approved training standard.

-The curriculum is organized into one level of training, that include reportable subjects containing like or similar learning outcomes to reflect the units of the training standard.
-The hours chart indicates how the curriculum can be delivered in the current block release format and summarizes the hours of training for each reportable subject.
+The curriculum is organized into one level of training, that includes reportable subjects containing like or similar learning outcomes to reflect the units of the training standard.
+The Reportable Subjects Summary chart (located on page 4) summarizes the training hours for each reportable subject.
+The chart indicates how the curriculum can be delivered in the current block release format and summarizes the hours of training for each reportable subject.
 Since the reportable subjects are all divisible by three they can be adapted to accommodate a more flexible training delivery other than block release.